pet-waterloo/UART-sky25a_build/docs/info.md

 4. **Test PDK Configuration**: Fixed test Makefile to use Sky130 PDK instead of IHP SG13G2:
    - Updated `VERILOG_SOURCES` paths from `ihp-sg13g2` to `sky130A`
-   - Added conditional inclusion to handle missing PDK files gracefully
+   - Added inclusion of `primitives.v` to define User Defined Primitives (UDPs)
+   - Fixed order: primitives must be included before standard cells